microprediction/timemachines/INSTALL.md

     conda install -c conda-forge lightgbm

-After exhausting proceed as above as see how far you get with timeseries packages
+Then proceed as above as see how far you get with timeseries packages

      pip install --upgrade darts
      pip install --upgrade river